 A. You may wish to review the list of actions to complete before preparing your Form 1023-EZ.

 When you register, be ready to provide a secret password and a "shared secret password," to guarantee your future access to the site.

-Unlike the on-line interactive 1023, Form 1023-EZ does not provide call out boxes with excerpts from the instructions.
+Unlike the long-form electronic 1023, Form 1023-EZ does not provide call out boxes with excerpts from the instructions.

 If you enter an Employer ID number that is not 9 digits long, you will be prompted to correct it.
 Do not enter a dash - the software will do so automatically.

 Likewise, your phone number must be ten digits long.